Cooper Hummel: Houston Astros

-On December 1, 2023, Hummel was claimed of waivers by the New York Mets, who then designated him for assignment on January 12, 2024.
+On December 1, 2023, Hummel was claimed off waivers by the New York Mets, who then designated him for assignment on January 12, 2024.
 On January 16, Hummel was traded to the San Francisco Giants in exchange for cash considerations.
 Hummel was optioned to the Triple-A Sacramento River Cats to begin the 2024 season.
 However, on March 28, Hummel was designated for assignment following multiple roster moves.

 On April 4, Hummel was claimed off waivers by the Houston Astros.
 He was designated for assignment by the Astros on April 10, following the promotion of Spencer Arrighetti.
 On April 14, Hummel cleared waivers and was sent outright to the Triple–A Sugar Land Space Cowboys.
 In 45 games for Sugar Land, he hit .301/.423/.509 with seven home runs, 31 RBI, and eight stolen bases.
 On June 14, the Astros selected Hummel's contract, adding him to their active roster.
 In six games for Houston, he went 0-for-8 with one stolen base.

 Hummel was designated for assignment by the Astros on March 27, 2025.
 He cleared waivers and elected free agency on April 3.